rich-newman/typescript-react-webpack-visualstudio-project-template/README.md

 **Installation**

-The built template can be installed from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.ReactTypeScriptHTMLApplicationTemplate).
+The built template can be installed from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.ReactTypeScriptHTMLApplicationTemplate), or from within Visual Studio.
+Search for 'React TypeScript HTML Application Template' in the extensions dialog.

 **Debugging in Visual Studio**